FutureSearch Logofuturesearch

 • Date: percentile date estimates (p10 through p90, as YYYY-MM-DD) for timing questions like "When will X happen?"

 Accuracy is measured on the public BTF-2 leaderboard and described in the Strategic Reasoning paper.
 The benchmark questions, ground-truth resolutions, and SOTA agent rationales are released as a Hugging Face dataset.
+For a real-world test of the same methodology, see how an S&P 500 paper portfolio built from FutureSearch forecasts has performed.

 Forecast types